 As college graduation neared, I was faced with the dilemma that many college graduates face- what am I going to do after graduation?
 Many of my peers head towards getting a career and finding that first apartment.
 I decided to travel.

-This blog is about my travels as a recent college graduate, but more specifically through the lens of a female traveler, solo or accompanied.
+This blog is about my travels as a recent college graduate and beyond the “recent graduate,” but more specifically through the lens of a female traveler, solo or accompanied.

 A little about me: